By getting vaccinated you’ve made a powerful choice to keep yourself healthy and control the spread of COVID-19.

 If you’re comfortable with it, consider bringing up vaccination with your friends and family.
 If someone isn’t sure about getting vaccinated:

 - Be empathetic.
-Since the vaccines are new, it’s normal to have questions, and it can be hard distinguishing good information sources from misinformation.
+It’s normal to have questions, and it can be hard distinguishing good information sources from misinformation.
 Having an empathetic attitude can help you keep things in perspective, acknowledge feelings and explore concerns together.